torvalds/linux/Documentation/process/backporting.rst

 We won't cover runtime testing here, but it can be a good idea to build just the files touched by the patch as a quick sanity check.
-For the Linux kernel you can build single files like this, assuming you have the ``.config`` and build environment set up correctly::
+For the GNU/Linux kernel you can build single files like this, assuming you have the ``.config`` and build environment set up correctly::

     make path/to/file.o